Zach Mercer

-Zach Mercer (born 28 June 1997) is an English rugby union player who plays as a number eight or a flanker for Toulon in the Top 14.
+Zach Mercer (born 28 June 1997) is an English rugby union player who plays as a number eight or a flanker for Toulon in the Top14.

 Early life

 Mercer was born in Leeds and grew up near Halifax.
 He played junior rugby for Old Brodleians.
 At the age of eight he moved with his family to Scotland.
 In Scotland he attended Netherlee Primary School and Williamwood High School in Glasgow.
 He left at the end of his third year and then he attended Merchiston Castle School and played for Glasgow Hutchesons Aloysians.

 Club career

 Whilst living in Scotland, Mercer was a member of the Glasgow Warriors academy.
 In 2015, Mercer joined Bath.

 In September 2016, Mercer made his club debut in a Premiership fixture against the Newcastle Falcons.

 In February 2021 it was confirmed that Mercer would join French Top 14 side Montpellier ahead of the 2021–22 season.
 Mercer's maiden season in Montpellier was a success, with the side winning their first ever French Championship.
 Mercer also won some personal accolades, being named in the Top 14 Team of the Year and well as winning the Top 14 Player of the Year award.

 On 30 August 2022, it was confirmed that Mercer would return to England to re-join the Premiership Rugby with Gloucester on a long-term deal ahead of the 2023–24 season.

 On 9 July 2025, Mercer would leave Gloucester early as he signed a lucrative multi-year deal with French giants Toulon back in the Top 14 competition ahead of the 2025-26 season.